-📑 Number S pec Type Selector
+📑 Attribute "Duration" Number Spec ×

-Tł nis dialog allows you to edit a Number Spec.
+1 This dialog allows you to edit a N lumber Spec.

 Constant

-🔘 Random Distribution: 💌 Normal
+O Random Distribution: Normal 2

 Mean: 10

 Standard Deviation: 1

 Random Number Stream: 1

-Script
+⊖ Script 🗙

-O K Cancel
+O K C ancel

-Figure 17 NumberSpec Type Selector Window
+Figure 18 NumberSpec Type Selector Window

-• Select Constant to set the attribute value to a fixed value throughout the simulation execution.

-- Select Random to utilize a distribution to set the attribute value at the start of each execution of the Function.
+- Select Constant to set the attribute value to a fixed value throughout the simulation execution. - Select Random to utilize a distribution to set the attribute value at the start of each execution of the Function.
 There are a number of distributions from which to choose.
 The default distribution is the one set in User Random Distribution Preferences.
-For a listing of the possible distributions and a brief description of each, see Appendix A GENESYS Simulator Distributions. - Select the Script option to create a Microsoft Visual Basic script to determine the attribute value.
-The Script Editor Window as shown in Figure 18.
+For a listing of the possible distributions and a brief description of each, see Appendix A - GENESYS Simulator Distributions.

+Select the Script option to create a Microsoft Visual Basic script to determine the attribute value.
+The Script Editor Window as shown in Figure 19.
 GENESYS will execute the script at the start of each execution of the Function once the necessary Resources have been acquired and triggers processed.
 More information on scripting is provided in Section 6.